acmeguy/as-sdk/docs/as-aspects/README.md

 ASEntity venue = new ASEntity("Venue", "983983");
 venue.addAspect(tags().addTags("National"));
 ```
-Produces this Entity messages in JSON:
+Produces this AS Entity message in JSON:
 ```
 {
   "entity_ref":"Venue/983983",